levifussell/ailp_assignment_2016/README.md

   2. _Number_: any attribute that has only a float value is a number (i.e. 0.6)
   3. _Bool_: any attribute that contains the word true/false with any capitalisation is a bool.
 This overrides a string type
   4. _StringList_: any attribute that starts and ends with '[...]' and contains comma-seperated strings is a string list
 * Defining each proposition before the arguments is not strictly necessary.
-Arguments will intuitively add propositions that are missing from implementation (this will not happen with the _CAES assumptions attribute_; these propositions must be predefined in an argument/proposition).
+Arguments will intuitively add propositions that are missing from implementation (this will not happen with the _CAES assumptions attribute_; these propositions must be predefined in an argument/proposition.
+It is important to note that this implementation can be dangerous; miss-spelt proposition names will be treated as _new_ propositions.
+Be careful!).
 There are a few special cases:
   1. If the _proof_ value of a proposition needs to be set to a value other than the default value, 'scintilla', then a proposition must be predefined before the argument(s).
   2. If a _negated_ proposition needs to be implemented, this can be done by adding the exact string '\_neg' to the start of the proposition's name, like so:
   ```xml